 Basic Log4j2 configuration

-All Log4j2 configs are written in either XML, JSON or Yaml.
-The old
+All Log4j2 configs are written in either XML, JSON, Yaml, or a good old

 log4j2.xml and exist somewhere in your classpath.